How do I apply for financial aid?

 The Iraq and Afghanistan Grant is available to students who had a parent or guardian who died during military service in Iraq or Afghanistan after the events of 9/11.

-In addition, there may be some other types of non-federal grants you may be eligible for.
+Also, there may be some other types of non-federal grants you may be eligible for.
 Many of these are not need-based.
 Research what types of grants you may be eligible for that are available from businesses, non-profits, and colleges themselves.

 Where do I find college scholarships?